heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-ʕ. *They brought back Solomon who had been deposed, and gave him the anklet whereon the ineffable Name of God had been engraved, and the chain whereon the ineffable Name of God had been engraved.
+ʕ. *They brought back the king who had been deposed, and gave him the anklet whereon the ineffable Name of God had been engraved, and the chain whereon the ineffable Name of God had been engraved.
 When Ashmedai entered the palace, he saw Solomon, and